Meet the Applegates: Plot

-Chaos ensues when Dick's affair with his secretary leads to them both getting fired and his lover deciding to blackmail him.
+Chaos ensues when Dick's affair with his secretary Dottie leads to them both getting fired and Dottie deciding to blackmail him.
 Dick in panic cocoons her and hides her in his basement.
 At the bank, Jane is denied the continued usage of her credit card and makes a scene as a result.
-Jane, in an effort to pay off her debts, tries to rob a local convenience store but is caught by the sheriff while fleeing the scene.
-With no other options, she cocoons the sheriff and returns to the family house.
-Johnny walks in on her hiding the sheriff.
+Jane, in an effort to pay off her debts, tries to rob a local convenience store but is caught by Sheriff Heidegger while fleeing the scene.
+With no other options, she cocoons Heidegger and returns to the family house.
+Johnny walks in on her hiding Heidegger.

-Sally enters and is revealed to be a lesbian, having become disillusioned with men after her interaction with Vince.
+Sally reveals she is pregnant and a lesbian, having become disillusioned with men after her interaction with Vince.
 The Applegates go into freefall when Jane's spending results in their possessions being repossessed.
-In a twist, just as they are at their lowest, a journalist and photographer enter to notify them that they have won a prize for being the most normal American family.
-However, after spotting Sally's pregnancy they attempt to rescind the prize.
-In the struggle the journalist pushes Sally over, which induces labour.
-She gives birth to a large insect egg, which rolls towards the journalist.
+Just as they are at their lowest, journalist Rich Block and photographer Glen Shedd arrive to notify them that they have won a prize for being the most normal American family.
+However, after spotting Sally's pregnancy, they attempt to rescind the prize.
+In the struggle, Rich pushes Sally over, which induces labor.
+She gives birth to a large insect egg, which rolls towards Rich.
 Disgusted, he stomps on it and kills it.
-They are quickly cocooned and hidden away.
+Rich and Glen are quickly cocooned and hidden away.

-"Aunt" Bea arrives and is shocked at the Applegates status.
+Bea arrives and is shocked at the Applegates' status.
 She then attempts to forge ahead with the mission but after the family realize they have grown to like living amongst the humans they decide they must prevent Bea from completing the mission.
 Dick intervenes and in the struggle he kills Bea, preventing the nuclear explosion.
-They save the town and humans.

-At the end of the movie they return to their lives in Brazil and are visited by the townspeople that grew to love them.
+They save the town and the cocooned humans.
+The Applegates return to their lives in Brazil and are visited by the townspeople that grew to love them.
 Although the plant did not blow up, enough radiation was released to remove the hair from much of the town's population.

-A deleted scene before the closing credits reveals that Aunt Bea survived and still intends to destroy the world.
+Meanwhile, Bea survived and still intends to destroy the world.